-• Automatic employee assignment takes effect if user accounts are added.
+• Automatic identity assignment takes effect if user accounts are added.

-In the default installation, after synchronizing, employees are automatically created for the user accounts.
-If an account definition for the tenant is not known at the time of synchronization, user accounts are linked with employees.
+In the default installation, after synchronizing, identities are automatically created for the user accounts.
+If an account definition for the tenant is not known at the time of synchronization, user accounts are linked with identities.
 However, account definitions are not assigned.
 The user accounts are therefore in a Linked state.